xiix0/scam/README.md

-You will have domestic happiness and faithful friends.
+You will visit the Dung Pits of Glive soon.